The Vise: Production

-In 1955, the Danzigers changed the format of The Vise from an anthology series to a standard format mystery series completely dedicated to the Mark Saber stories.
+In 1955, coinciding with the construction of their own studio, the Danzigers changed the format of The Vise from an anthology series to a standard format mystery series completely dedicated to the Mark Saber stories.
 They rebooted the Mark Saber drama and television series that was running on ABC in the US.
 Saber, portrayed by Donald Gray, was now a one-armed private detective in London and would be solving mysteries occurring in the UK as well as in Paris and the Riviera.
 Instead of Maloney, Saber had various assistants.
 Gray himself was also an amputee.

 Screenplays were written by Mark Grantham, Brian Clemens, and others.
 Episodes were formatted for the half-hour time slot, with two episodes shot every five days.
 In an interview with Wheeler Winston Dixon, Clemens said that in the four years he wrote for the show, he only went on set with the Danzigers about eight times.
 The budgets for the episodes were about £17,000 for a feature, and shooting took about 8–10 days.
+Donald Gray told the press in 1957: "We turn out each film in 2½ days.
+Sometimes, we're so pressed for time, we film the rehearsals."

+The Danzigers moved on to another series while still in production on Saber of London.
+In late 1958 they were filming Caesar Smith—Interpol Agent with a batch of 39 reported in January 1959.
+The February 1959 second feature The Great Van Robbery, with Denis Shaw as "Caesar Smith, an Interpol detective from Scotland Yard," served as pilot, before the project was expanded as The Man from Interpol with Richard Wyler in mid-1959.
+The series was also bought by Sterling Drug and ran on NBC, Saturdays at 10:30 p.m., from January 30, 1960.

+British quota registration

+Like the Danziger's Calling Scotland Yard / Adventure Theater, The Vise, an anthology produced for US television, episodes were registered with the Board of Trade as British quota films and released theatrically in the UK as supporting shorts and as two-part and three-part compilation features.